 Specialist Support - Where a child continues to make less than expected progress, despite evidence-based support and interventions highlighted in Setting support, you should consider making referrals and seeking specialist support from multi-agency professionals.
 A referral to the Early years Area SENCos is needed at this point if the child meets their criteria.
 This may include an application to Early Years Inclusion Funding (EYIF).

-Statutory Assessment - Where, despite the relevant and purposeful action that has been taken to identify, assess and meet the SEND needs of the child, including the involvement of multi-agency professionals, the child has not made expected progress.
+Statutory Assessment – could be considered where, despite the relevant and purposeful action that has been taken to identify, assess and meet the SEND needs of the child, including the involvement of multi-agency professionals, the child has not made expected progress.
 The setting or parents should consider requesting a statutory assessment.

 Children on the graduated approach can move in both directions through this process.
 If the interventions and support put in place results in good progress and enables a child to learn, they may be able to move down a level on the graduated approach.